V0XNIHILI/constellation/README.md

 ## Description

 The library has support for the AVX/SSE instruction set and is, in its current form, made to resemble real world mathematics.
-For example, multiplying an identity matrix by a value, leads to a scalar matrix.
-Or, when a zero matrix is added to a scalar matrix, the same scalar matrix is returned.
+For example, multiplying an identity matrix (class = `Identity`) by a value, leads to a scalar matrix (class = `Scalar`).
+Or, when a zero matrix (class = `Zero`) is added to a scalar matrix, the same scalar matrix is returned.
+Furthermore, for special matrix types, such as a zero or identity matrix, the amount of space needed in memory to use them is independent of their size.

+Constellation makes extensive of C++ templates allowing you to make binary as well as floating point matrices with the same ease.

+## Coverage/tests

+Tests are written using [Google's GoogleTest](https://github.com/google/googletest); the tests cover some of the basic properties and operations for the various types of matrices.

 ## What's next